OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 *In this exercise you will learn how to use Visual Studio to create your first add-in and you will learn about the files that are created for you.
 You will also learn about how to customize buttons on the ribbon. *

 1. Launch Visual Studio 2015 as administrator.
-2. From the **File** menu select the **New Project** command.
-When the **New Project** dialog appears, select the **PowerPoint Add-in** project template from the **Office/SharePoint** template folder as shown below.
+2. From the **File** menu, select the **New Project** command.
+When the **New Project** dialog appears, select the **PowerPoint Add-in** project template from the **Office/SharePoint** template folder, as shown below.
 Name the new project **HelloWorld** and click **OK** to create the new project.

     ![](Images/Fig01.PNG)

 3. When you create a new **PowerPoint Add-in** project, Visual Studio prompts you with the Choose the add-in type page of the Create Office Add-in dialog.
-This is the point where you select the type of Add-in you want to create.
-Leave the default setting with the radio button titled **Add new functionalities to PowerPoint** and select Finish to continue.
+This is the point where you select the type of add-in you want to create.
+Leave the default setting with the radio button titled **Add new functionalities to PowerPoint** and select **Finish** to continue.

     ![](Images/Fig02.PNG)

 4. Visual Studio will create the project.
-There are a few parts that great created for you:
+There are a few parts that are created for you:
-	- A manifest xml file - this holds the metadata that your add-in needs to run in Office, including how it will present itself on the ribbon
+	- A manifest xml file - this holds the metadata that your add-in needs to run in Office, including how it will present itself on the ribbon.
-	- A HelloWorldWeb project with a Home.html and Home.js - The HelloWorldWeb project in the solution contains the html and javascript you need to run your office add-in.
+	- A HelloWorldWeb project with a Home.html and Home.js - The HelloWorldWeb project in the solution contains the HTLM and Javascript you need to run your Office Add-in.
 5. Use the Solution Explorer to drill down into the **HelloWorld.xml** file.

     ![](Images/Fig03.PNG)

-6. Now, find the xml block that looks like this.
-Take a minute and read through it as it describes how Add-ins can integrate with the Office UI.
-The example below demonstrates how an add-in can add a button to the PowerPoint Ribbon's Home tab.
+6. Now, find the XML block that looks like this.
+Take a minute and read through it as it describes how add-ins can integrate with the Office UI.
+The example below demonstrates how an add-in can add a button to the PowerPoint ribbon's Home tab.

 	```XML
         <!-- PrimaryCommandSurface==Main Office Ribbon. -->